Pullusb/textedit_file_renamer/README.md

 #### Why ?

-I used several renamer software, and there a blast for precise batch rename.
+I used several renamer software, and those are a blast for precise batch rename.
-But there are cases where you have to rename file by file with some non-scriptable variations.
+But there are cases where you have to rename files that have  some non-scriptable variations.
 I encountered the situation again and this were my thoughts:
 "Rhaaa!
 It would be so easy if filenames were editable like in a multi-cursor modern text editor..."
 "..."